poetmountain/MotionMachine/README.md

 #### How does this work?

 All of the included motion classes in MotionMachine adopt the `Moveable` protocol, which enables them to work seamlessly together.
 By using the `MotionGroup` and `MotionSequence` collection classes to control multiple motion objects – even nesting multiple layers – you can create complex animations with little effort.
-If you want to use your own custom motion classes within the MotionMachine ecosystem, simply have them adopt the `Moveable` protocol.
-However, the base `Motion` class offers such modularity that in most cases you can just add to or replace the components you need with your own implementation.

 #### Motion